DaAlbrecht/thesis-TEKO/content/Implementation.typ

 #linebreak()

 The first thing the main function does is initialize tracing.
-Tracing is a framework for instrumenting rust programs with structured logging and diagnostics.
+Tracing is a framework for instrumenting Rust programs with structured logging and diagnostics.
 Tracing is provided by the crate `tracing`#footnote("https://docs.rs/tracing/latest/tracing/") and `tracing-subscriber`#footnote("https://docs.rs/tracing-subscriber/0.3.17/tracing_subscriber/").

 #figure(